chinapedia/wikipedia.abstract.en/Page/Quantum_mechanics.md

-    PARTICLE IN A BOX WITH BOUNDARY CONDITION V(X)=0 -A/2<X<+A/2 Particle_in_a_Box.jpgIn this condition the general solution will be same, there will a little change to the final result, since the boundary conditions are changed
+    PARTICLE IN A BOX WITH BOUNDARY CONDITION V(X)=0 -A/2<X<+A/2 In this condition the general solution will be same, there will a little change to the final result, since the boundary conditions are changed

     ψ(x) = Csin kx + Dcos kx.​

     At x=0, the wave function is not actually zero at all value of n.
-    Clearly, from the wave function variation graph we have, At n=1,3,4,...... the wave function follows a cosine curve with x=0 as origin At n=2,4,6,...... the wave function follows a sine curve with x=0 as originWave_function_variation.png
+    Clearly, from the wave function variation graph we have, At n=1,3,4,...... the wave function follows a cosine curve with x=0 as origin At n=2,4,6,...... the wave function follows a sine curve with x=0 as origin

     From this observation we can conclude that the wave function is alternatively sine and cosine.